genetic-machine/genetic-machine/README.md

 Genetic Machine
 ===============

 Genetic!!!
 Machine!!!
 Evolution!!!
 Selection!!!
-Adoptation!!!
+Adaptation!!!
 Only the strongest will survive!